 2014 — TMT re-engaged by celebrating its 20th nonprofit anniversary, hosting community forums, and beginning new roundtable luncheons.

-2015 — Following years of growth, TMT will once again engage residents of the Truckee Meadows to update the indicators to ensure relevant, outcomes-based measures that better support quality of life improvement activities.
+Future — Following years of growth, TMT will again re-engage residents of the Truckee Meadows to update the indicators to ensure relevant, outcomes-based measures that better support quality of life improvement activities.